 Degrees and Programs

-The two-year Master of Arts (Catholic Philosophical Studies) degree program was accredited in 2015.
-This academic degree, together with the formation program which the students also partake of, fulfills all the requirements of the Pre-Theology formation program required for entrance into the M.Div. program.
-This degree program has as its purpose to offer an opportunity for advanced graduate study of philosophy emphasizing both the historical and major topical areas of philosophical inquiry, with attention to how these inform and are informed by the Catholic intellectual tradition.
-The graduates will engage in a two-fold concluding exercise: the writing of an integrative paper which will qualify them to then take oral comprehensive exams, both of which will measure student achievement of the degree program outcomes.
-The first class of graduates from the MACPS program was in 2018.
-The following data represents matriculation information only.
-Students who might begin in this degree program and then subsequently decide to withdraw from the degree program may still be eligible to partake of the Pre-Theology Non-Degree program in the Seminary.
+The two-year Master of Arts in Catholic Philosophical Studies (MACPS) degree program was accredited in 2015.
+This academic degree, together with the concurrent formation program, fulfills all the requirements required for entering the Master of Divinity program.
+The MACPS degree program provides the opportunity for advanced graduate study of philosophy that emphasizes both the historical and major topical areas of philosophical inquiry and how they inform and are informed by the Catholic intellectual tradition.
+Students will engage in a concluding exercise that entails writing an integrative paper to qualify them to take an oral comprehensive exam.
+Together, the paper and exam assess the achievement of the degree program’s learning outcomes.

 1. To obtain the intellectual formation necessary for further theological education;